|

 the PDF files.

-in Bohemia," Saturday Night magazine, February
+in Behemia - Saturday Night magazine - February

-57 Hours: A Survivor's Account of the Moscow Hostage Drama, by Vesselin Nedkov and Paul Wilson
+57 Hours: A Survivor's Account of the Moscow

 From